 “How does identity view not arise?”

-"Here, bhikkhu, a learned noble disciple, who has regard for noble ones and is skilled and disciplined in their Dhamma, who has regard for true men and is skilled and disciplined in their Dhamma, does not regard form as self, or self as possessing form, or form as in the self, or self as in form; does not regard feeling as self, or self as possessing feeling, or feeling as in the self, or self as in feeling; does not regard perception as self, or self as possessing perception, or perception as in the self, or self as in perception; does not regard volitional formations as self, or self as possessing volitional formations, or volitional formations as in the self, or self as in volitional formations; does not regard consciousness as self, or self as possessing consciousness, or consciousness as in the self, or self as in consciousness.
-This is how identity view does not arise, bhikkhu."
+“Here, bhikkhu, a learned disciple of the Noble Ones, bhikkhus, who has regard for the Noble Ones and is skilled and trained in the Dhamma of the Noble Ones; who has regard for the persons of integrity and is skilled and trained in the Dhamma of the persons of integrity, does not regard form as self, or self as possessing form, or form as being in self, or self as being in form; does not regard felt experience as self, or self as possessing felt experience, or felt experience as being in self, or self as being in felt experience; does not regard perception as self, or self as possessing perception, or perception as being in self, or self as being in perception; does not regard intentional constructs as self, or self as possessing intentional constructs, or intentional constructs as being in self, or self as being in intentional constructs; does not regard consciousness as self, or self as possessing consciousness, or consciousness as being in self, or self as being in consciousness.
+This is how identity view does not arise, bhikkhu.”

 “Excellent, venerable sir,” the bhikkhu asked further: